luc-github/Repetier-Firmware-4-Davinci/README.md

 7. Under the tools menu select the board type as Arduino DUE (Native USB Port) and the proper port you have connected to the printer.
 NOTE: You can usually find this out by looking at the tools -> port menu both before and after plugging in the printer to your computer's USB.
 8. Press the usual arduino compile and upload button.
 If done correctly you will see the arduino sketch compile successfully and output in the log showing the upload status.
-9. Once flash is done <B>do not forget to send G-Code M502 then M500 </B>from repetier's Print Panel tab <B>or from the printer menu "Settings/Load Fail-Safe"</B> and accept to save the new eeprom settings.
+9. Once flash is done : restart printer
+10. After printer restarted <B>do not forget to send G-Code M502 then M500 </B>from repetier's Print Panel tab <B>or from the printer menu "Settings/Load Fail-Safe"</B> and accept to save the new eeprom settings.
-10. When update is complete <B>you must calibrate your bed height!</B>
+11. When update is complete <B>you must calibrate your bed height!</B>
 You can do so by homeing all axis, turning off the printer and manually adjusting the bed leveling screws until the glass bed is just under the nozzle at each end of the bed.
 While the printer is powered off you can move the print head by hand and slide a piece of paper over the glass bed and under the nozzle with a slight pull on the paper from the nozzle.
-11. Next you can calibrate your filament as usual.
+12. Next you can calibrate your filament as usual.

 For information on upgrading from or reverting to stock FW and other procedures please check [Da Vinci Voltivo forum](http://voltivo.com/forum/davinci).